 First, the patients’ experience or impression of you starts before they ever step foot in the office.
-The best-case scenario is that a patient who loves you as their dental provider has given you a rock star review and referred this patient to you.
+The best-case scenario is that a patient who loves you as their dental provider has given you a 5-star review and referred this patient to you.

-Word of mouth referrals are wonderful!
+Word-of-mouth referrals are wonderful!
 But, in case that didn’t happen, how are you advertising?
 Is your sign freshly painted and easily seen from the road?
 Does it include your phone number?
-How is your Google ad?
-Are you at the top?
+Is your office showing up in Google searches?
+Are you at the top of Google searches?

 Are you featured in local publications?
 Is your staff responsible for answering the phones trained and knowledgeable?
 What about your website?
 Does it include a virtual tour of your office, with biographies of the dentist(s) and staff?
 Does your office’s website have a patient portal that allows patients to request or make appointments or fill out new patient forms?